-Stewart Webster is a Tax Preparer, who resides in Versailles Gardens Condominiums and ran for the school board back in 2010.
+Stewart Webster is a Tax Preparer who resides in Versailles Gardens Condominiums and ran for the school board back in 2010.

-Last October, the city spent two days interviewing candidates that wanted this open seat and several were very qualified.
-They expressed an interest in the community and the betterment of the district, however, they have all but disappeared.
+Last October, the city spent two days interviewing candidates that wanted this open seat, and several were very qualified.
+They expressed an interest in the community and the betterment of the district.
+However, they have all but disappeared.

 Interested candidates have until June to qualify.
 The week-long qualifying dates start Monday, June 16, 2014, and end at noon on Friday, June 20, 2014.
-For additional information, please contact the City Clerk’s Office at (954) 597-3505.
+Please get in touch with the City Clerk’s Office for additional information at (954) 597-3505.